TheSprintTeam/techstack-torch/README.md

 # Recommendation-Engine
-Recommendation Engine that tells user which technologies, dependencies and softwares to download based on their project &amp; use.
+Recommendation Engine that tells user which technologies, dependencies and softwares to download based on their project use.